 Your child is likely to be given epinephrine (adrenaline) and antihistamines to help stop the allergic response.

-The doctor will ask about substances your child may have been exposed to and whether a similar reaction has occurred before.
-Certain tests may also be done.
+The healthcare provider will ask about substances your child may have been exposed to and whether a similar reaction has happened before.
+Your child may need certain tests.

-Your child will be observed for a few hours or overnight to make sure symptoms don’t return.
+Your child will be watched for a few hours or overnight to make sure symptoms don’t return.

-Your child will be referred to his or her doctor or an allergist (a doctor who specializes in allergies) for follow-up care.
+Your child will be referred to his or her healthcare provider or an allergist for follow-up care.
+An allergist is a healthcare provider with special training in treating allergies.

-To treat a future attack, the doctor will prescribe injectable epinephrine.
+To treat a future attack, the healthcare provider will prescribe an epinephrine autoinjector.
 This is epinephrine in a form you or your child can use.
 It is a pen with a hidden needle that’s released by a spring.
-Here is how to use one type of injectable epinephrine called the EpiPen (your doctor or pharmacist can tell you about other types):
+Here is how to use one type of epinephrine autoinjector.
+Your healthcare provider or pharmacist can tell you about other types.

 Grasp the pen in the middle, not on the end.